detailyang/welcome/documentation/getting_started/03_hello.md

 ---
 id: hello
-title: Hello Leo
+title: Hello, Leo
-sidebar_label: Hello Leo
+sidebar_label: Hello, Leo
 ---

 Use the Leo Command Line Interface (CLI) to create a new project.